 Framework Principle: Technology exists to serve people.
 If people don't adopt the technology, the investment is wasted.
 Therefore, people considerations must come first.

-Key People Questions:
+Key People Questions to Ask:

 Framework Principle: Automation accelerates whatever process you have—good or bad.
 Automate a broken process and you'll break things faster.
 Process optimization must precede technology implementation.

-Key Process Questions:
+Key Process Questions to Ask:

 Framework Principle: Technology should adapt to optimized processes and empower trained people—not force people to adapt to technology constraints.
 Configuration choices should prioritize usability over feature complexity.

-Key Technology Questions:
+Key Technology Questions to Ask:

 Even with the right framework, specific challenges emerge.
 Here's how to address the most common ones: